Webpage created: September 12, 2019

 Mr Edward B Prynn was a tailor and outfitter at number 10 Tavistock Street in Devonport.
 He and his wife, Ellen, had several children, of whom the eldest was Bessie, born in 1858.
 They later had two boys, Ernest and Bertie, who both joined the business as apprentice tailors.

 In the meantime, Miss Bessie Prynn had met a shipwright by the name of Mr Edward James Francis Leatherby and on December 26th 1883 they married at Stoke Damerel Parish Church.
-While still continuing his job as an overseer of shipwrights in the Royal Dockyard, they opened a draper's shop at 34 Flora Street, Plymouth, on the Stonehouse side of the Great Western Railway's line to Millbay Station.
+While still continuing his job as an overseer of shipwrights in the Royal Dockyard, they opened a draper's shop at 34 Flora Street, Plymouth, on the East Stonehouse side of the Great Western Railway Company's line to Plymouth Station at Millbay.

 Edward and Bessie had at least two sons: Edward Stanley Leatherby was born in 1884 and Francis George Leatherby in 1886.